nam1665/text-sentiment/README.md

 To run the API:
 python api.py

-Besure to include the Firebase authentication in the api file.
+I'm using Firbase so make sure to include the Firebase authentication in the api file.